Manikranth/Notes/Terraform/Notes.md

 These providers have different vsersion as well, if version argument is not specified, the most recent provder will be downloded duting the first "init".
  For production use - you should constrain the acceptable provider version, as a new version can brack the existing biuld.

+if you download the AWS CLI you do not need to put the access_key & secret_key

 **Formate**
 ```HCL